oddsdk/odd-app-template/README.md

 -   Tailwind
 -   DaisyUI

-### 🌶 A simple Webnative demo
+### 👩‍🏫 A simple Webnative demo to learn from

-The app template includes a functioning application: an image gallery
+The app template includes a functioning application: an image gallery.
+Reading the image gallery code will teach you how a simple Webnative application handles things like file uploads, directories, etc.

 ## 🚀 Getting Started